kristianmandrup/slush-markoa/README.md

 There is also a `browser-refresh.json` file for configuring this in more details, including for SSL support.

-### Distribution
+### Static asset dependencies

-Static assets are compiled to `/dist` and can be referenced from marko directly.
+Static assets in `public` are compiled to `/dist` and can be referenced from marko directly.

 So this is valid: